GNINNUR/espa-cloud-masking/README.md

 Please see the Wiki pages or Release Tags for notes related to past versions.

 - Fix to the confidence band to more accurately reflect confidence in scenes with greater-than 90% cloud cover.
 Previously this condition was not being set in the confidence band.
+- Modification to bring up-to-date with FMask 3.3.1.
+Use a new "if" to determine whether an object is smaller than 3 pixels.
+If it is smaller, use the minimum temperature.

 ## Installation Notes